Southern right whale and her calf looking at the camera, Valdes Peninsula, Argentina.

 Right whales already face enormous obstacles with net entanglement.
 A well-written article in the Times, backed by the study used to show over 80%. of right whales to have fishing rope scars.

 THANK Congressman Van Drew (R-NJ) and Congressman Harris (R-MD) for their stand on a moratorium of the offshore wind farms until proper investigations of the whale deaths along the east coast take place.
-In addition, Van Drew announced that he will be holding a hearing in South Jersey on March 16, 2023 to introduce legislation that places a moratorium on all existing projects and legislation that will prohibit all future projects.
+In addition, Van Drew held a public hearing in South Jersey on March 16, 2023 to introduce legislation that places a moratorium on all existing projects and legislation that will prohibit all future projects.

 Congressman Van Drew